-Filled with fall flavors and topped with chocolate, this Low FODMAP Pumpkin Bread with Chocolate Chips is perfect for a gluten-free breakfast or sweet treat!
+Filled with fall flavors and dotted with chocolate, this Low FODMAP Pumpkin Bread with Chocolate Chips is perfect for a FODMAP-friendly sweet treat!

-- 2 cups low FODMAP flour (I like Bob’s Red Mill 1:1 Gluten-Free Flour)
+- 2 cups Bob’s Red Mill Gluten-Free 1:1 Baking Flour

 - 1 tsp. baking soda

 - ¼ tsp. salt

 - ½ cup extra light olive oil (or canola oil)

 - 2 eggs